home

 • Placing sections in clamps, applying pressure and reinforcing joints with staples, dowels and screws or nails.

-• Removing sections from clamps and assembling them to form completed articles.
+• Removing sections from clamps and fitting parts together them to form completed articles.

 • Finishing furniture using a range of techniques.